neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 The value of this variable can then be used anywhere else in the input file with syntax like `${core_heat_flux}`, similar to bash syntax.
-Next, the solid mesh is specified by pointing to the Exodus mesh generated in [#solid_mesh].
+Next, the solid mesh is specified by pointing to the Exodus mesh generated previously.

 !listing /tutorials/fhr_reflector/conduction/solid.i
   start=Mesh